Mobile Search Menu

 If you're looking for a tasty, satisfying breakfast, you might try any smoked fish in an omelet with goat cheese, chives, and dill.
 Or for a different take on eggs and lox, try a breakfast salad that pairs these with kale ribbons and cucumbers.

 If you're feeling more adventurous, try salmon lox carpaccio with mushrooms, a classic Italian appetizer reimagined with an Asian flare.
-A wasabi spread, ginger-garlic bok choy and fresh scallions replace the dish's usual parmesan-lemon flavors.
+A wasabi spread, ginger-garlic bok choy and fresh scallions replace the dish's usual Parmesan-lemon flavors.
 It's sure to impress your next dinner guests.